 5. Rejected - the idea has been rejected as not feasible, lost interest, etc.

-I find this helps me to get a view of where my ideas are as well as a central places where my they sit, so I never lose an idea.
+I find this helps me get a view of where my ideas are, as well as providing a central place where they sit, so I never lose an idea.

 Kanban Board